srkuleo/noteset/README.md

 ## Steps until v1:

-- Priority - _Improve the way of adding sets by adding nested drawer with option to choose whether set is warmup or working._
+- Priority: Sets Drawer - _Improve UI and make modal scrollable on the y axis.
+Add error handling inside drawer.
+Implement tempSets for rendering ui inside the drawer.
+Sets.length > 0 drawer contains plus buton instead of partial new set form.
+Move conditional logic inside drawer for rendering modify button with sets or add sets button.
+Remodel adding set drawer on workout to do page to reflect the new adding sets design._

-- _Finish logs page UI - add option to query by date using calendar drawer, add remove logs button and tooltip, pagination and pagination preferance 6,8,10,12,16,20.
-Finish profile page UI - add option for user to set their own pfp instead of the initials, add separate route for settings and make settings button inside ProfileButtonModal lead to it.
+- _Finish logs page UI - add option to query by date using calendar drawer, pagination and pagination preferance 6,8,10,12,16,20.
+Add logs tooltip._

+- _Finish profile page UI - add option for user to set their own pfp instead of the initials, add separate route for settings and make settings button inside ProfileButtonModal lead to it.
 See if possible to close swipe when swiping other sets or pressing anywhere else._

 - _Add email verification and option to get email from profile page, password reset option, option to delete profile with cascading, uploading profile picture.
 Add gradient on landing page and make small svg "note your sets".
 Add option in user preference for padding bottom on navbars._